kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/ai-what-why.md

 <aside>

-**Intelligence** is the ability to make rational decisions (decision grounded in reason, logic, and knolwege).
+**Intelligence** is the ability to make rational decisions (decision grounded in reason, logic, and knowledge).

 </aside>